TBeijen/tbnl-hugo/content/post/2024-07-10-news-tech-an-impressive-day-to-remember.md

 ## Aftermath

 The thing I remember most is that the actual news, only started to sink in the next morning.
-The evening itself had been all about checking systems and constantly evaluating trade-offs of mitigating actions, all at heightened levels of adrenaline.
+The evening itself had been all about checking systems and constantly evaluating trade-offs of possible mitigations, all at heightened levels of adrenaline.

-We actually didn't need to do a lot that evening.
-From that perspective we have seen way worse.
-But it has been the evening of most intensively following the news, without actually following the news.
+We actually didn't need to do a _lot_ that evening.
+From that perspective, we have seen way worse.
+To me, it has been the evening of most intensively following the news ever, without actually following the news.

 The Netherlands was in shock.
 My daily commute included Schiphol, and visiting the sea of flowers there, in the days following the crash, left a lasting impression.